How First-Time Homebuyer (FTHB) Loans Work

 - Price restrictions might not allow you to buy the home you want.

-- If your home increases in value, you may have to share those gains with the program
+- Gains from home value increases may have to be shared with the lender.

 Given these restrictions, you may be better off avoiding subsidized first-time homebuyer loans.
-Instead, you’ll probably come out ahead using a plain-vanilla mortgage if you’ve got decent credit.
+If you've got decent credit, you’ll probably come out ahead using a plain-vanilla mortgage.
 With a FICO credit score above 720, you might not receive any advantage with a subsidized first-time homebuyer loan.
 Once your score drops below 680, the subsidized programs will start to look better.

-FHA loans allow you to buy with as little as 3.5% down.
-You don’t need great credit, so they’re an option for people who are just starting to borrow or for those who are recovering from financial hardship.
+FHA loans are not restricted to "first-time" buyers and allow you to buy with as little as 3.5% down.
+You don’t need great credit, so they suit people who are just starting to borrow or who are recovering from financial hardship.

 Conventional loans also allow for small down payments.
-However, you’ll most likely need to pay private mortgage insurance (PMI) until you get to at least 80% loan to value.
+However, you’ll most likely need to pay private mortgage insurance (PMI) until you get to at least an 80% loan-to-value ratio.

 PACE loans allow you to upgrade a property you own, which might expand the universe of homes for which you'll consider borrowing.
 When a house would be perfect if it just had energy-efficient appliances, you might be able to receive funding for those upgrades.

-The best approach is to explore all of your options.
+The best approach is to explore all your options.
 Take a look at what your traditional mortgage broker is offering, check out online loans, and compare those offers to subsidized loans.
 Once you look at the numbers, factor in the value of flexibility.